jonathanstathakis/wine_analysis_hplc_uv/notes/mres_logbook.md

 ### 2023-05-10

-2023–05–10

 Have started trying to fix the build_library pipeline, but the more i go, the more I realise its broken and fundamentally flawed.
 Essentially I need to rebuild the whole codebase to be much more modular.

  A sudden realizatoin about how python import statements work during runtime has also led me to understand really HOW to build a python project.

 To rebuild the codebase:
 - [x] Stash all uncommitted changes.
 - [x] create new branch
-- [ ] stash pop in new branch
+- [x] stash pop in new branch
-- [ ] rebuild project outside of prototype directory
+- [x] rebuild project outside of prototype directory
-- [ ] build modular chem station then Sample tracker, then cellartracker tables.
+- [x] build modular chem station then Sample tracker, then cellartracker tables.

 once this is done, commit everything merge branch, merge so we are back to the main branch.

+2023-05-10 11:44:55

+Rebuild is done, now fixing import statements.

 <!-- end_file -->